castorgit/RL_course/README.md

-# Exercises Introduction to Reinforcement Learning
+# Examples Course Introduction to Reinforcement Learning

 Repository with Examples and Exercises for an Introuductory Reinforcement Learning Course.
 Based on the Sutton/Barto Textbook and David Silver RL course